Digital Media Technology (including Sandwich Year) BSc (Hons)

 15 months after graduation, graduates of this course were asked about what they do and, if they are working, about their current job and their perspectives.

-All Digital Media courses of Kingston University
+All media, journalism and communications courses of Kingston University

 Current jobs